Restorative Practices Promote More Productive & Engaged Learning Environments

 Educational research makes clear that improved academic outcomes occur when students participate in a learning environment where there is a shared sense of community and where each student feels respected and a sense of belonging.

-To help foster this type of educational atmosphere, CCSD93 is in the process of implementing restorative practices, which are a systematic way to build community so that each student feels included and accountable to their peers.
+To help foster this type of educational atmosphere, CCSD93 has implemented restorative practices, which are a systematic way to build community so that each student feels included and accountable to their peers.
 Staff members are trained on a variety of methods that are consistently employed in school and classroom settings, and data is collected to measure the success of implementation.

 Another restorative practice method is the use of affective questions, which prompt an individual who has disrupted learning or otherwise caused harm to think about their behavior, how it impacted others, and what can be done to repair the situation and restore relationships.
 In these circumstances, the student who has caused harm takes an active role in any necessary resolution and receives logical consequences for their actions.